-A Proof of Work blockchain, such as the one of Bitcoin, creates a scenario where miners compete to find a valid solution of a complex cryptographic problem.
+A Proof of Work blockchain, such as the one of Bitcoin, creates a scenario where miners compete to find a valid solution to a complex cryptographic problem.
 The first miner to find a solution for a certain block broadcasts his proof of work (the block hash) to the rest of the network.
 The distributed network of nodes will then verify whether that proof is valid or not.
 If valid, the miner earns the right to permanently add that block into the blockchain and is also rewarded with newly generated Bitcoins.

 When it comes to Proof of Stake blockchains, the consensus algorithm works in a different way.
 Instead of using hash functions, the PoS algorithm makes use of digital signatures that prove the ownership of coins.
 The validation of new blocks is done by the so-called block forgers or minters, which are chosen in a deterministic way.
 The more coins a forger has at stake, the higher the chances of being chosen as a block validator.
 Unlike PoW systems, however, the majority of PoS systems do not provide block rewards, and all a minter gets from validating a block are the transaction fees.

 Although the Proof of Burn algorithm presents similarities with PoW and PoS, it has its own particular way of reaching consensus and validating blocks.

 There is more than one version of PoB, but the concept of Proof of Burn idealized by Iain Stewart is probably the most acknowledged within the cryptocurrency space.
 It was proposed as a more sustainable alternative to the PoW consensus algorithm.